mendersoftware/mender-docs/08.Downloads/docs.md

 <!--AUTOVERSION: "cloudfront.net/%/"/mender "mender-client_%-1_amd64.deb"/mender -->
 [mender-client_x.x.x-1_amd64.deb]: https://d1b0l86ne08fsf.cloudfront.net/master/dist-packages/debian/amd64/mender-client_master-1_amd64.deb

-## Mender CLI
+## mender-cli

-To download `mender-cli`, follow the correct link according to your host
+The `mender-cli` utility enables an easy interface to key use cases of the Mender server API, such as uploading a Mender Artifact, from the command line.
+See [Server integration](../06.Server-integration/chapter.md) for more information.

-platform:
+Follow the correct link according to your host platform to download `mender-cli`:

 <!--AUTOVERSION: "mender-cli %"/mender-cli -->
 | Platform | Download link                                                |